 Remembering Ipswich Town’s European run under George Burley

-The end of this season will mark 20 years outside the Premier League for Ipswich Town, but their last top-flight season was memorable for other reasons.
+It’s been 20 years outside the Premier League for Ipswich Town, but their last top-flight season was memorable for other reasons.

 If you ask a football fan whether they’d accept relegation if it meant your team got a European run, the answer would probably vary greatly depending on the club in question.